Recent changes

 What are mbed licence keys?

-The mbed.org website and compiler tools are provided for users of mbed microcontroller boards.
+The mbed.org website and compiler tools are provided for users of mbed enabled boards.

 As an mbed user, you get your own mbed account (just like an email account), and this lets you do things like post in the forums, add to the wiki, comment on pages, and set up a profile etc. Your account also stores your personal mbed license keys.

-Your mbed license keys give you access to features of the mbed.org site.
-This is primarily the compiler tools for the type or types of mbed microcontroller board you own.
+Your mbed license keys give you access to the compiler tools for the type or types of mbed microcontroller board you own.

 How do they work?

 So, where do you get one of these from?
-Well, every new mbed board is shipped with a unique license key.
+Well, every new mbed board ships with an key that enables you to add a license.

 Whilst we could have put the license key on a card in the box or a label on the side and make you enter it by hand, we wanted to eliminate all the pain we could.
 So we've actually put the license key on the mbed itself!

-Note that this does *not* mean is that the account you create is in any way 'locked' to that particular board.
+Note that this does *not* mean is that your account or license is in any way 'locked' to that particular board.
 Once you've signed up, you can then use any board of the same type with that account, and conversely the board can be used by anyone else who already has a license for that board type.

 Summary: